macmcmeans/localDataStorage/README.md

 much else.

-One may query by key name (to get the key's value), or query by value (to get any matching key names) using showkey, or query by existence using haskey.
+One may query by key name (to get the key's value), or query by value (to get any matching key names) using showkey, or query by existence using *haskey*.
 Stored values can be checked for duplicates.
-There are methods to prevent writing over an existing key (softset), and for deleting a key immediately upon retrieval (chopget).
+There are methods to prevent writing over an existing key *(softset)*, and for deleting a key immediately upon retrieval *(chopget)*.
 Memory usage can be analyzed against key values and key names, and key values can be checked for their data type.
-Lastly, bypass methods (forceset/forceget) permit accessing localStorage directly.
+Lastly, bypass methods *(forceset/forceget)* permit accessing localStorage directly.

 Since HTML5 localStorage is accessible to all processes running in the browser for the domain visited,